 At the Arts Council we believe there is a powerful holistic case to be made for the value of arts and culture.
 Vital contributions are made to all of our lives from arts and culture, and this should be recognised both individually and collectively.

 Note: if you cannot see a slideshare presentation here, please refresh or update your browser.

-Culture allows us to understand ourselves; and the arts illuminate our inner lives, enrich our emotional world and teach us compassion.
-They engage us in a dialogue about values, they define our national identity and our concept of citizenship.
+Culture allows us to understand ourselves and the arts illuminate our inner lives, enrich our emotional world and teach us compassion.
+Both engage us in a dialogue about values, they define our national identity and our concept of citizenship.
 They hand down tradition, the ideas and the language that makes us confident innovators.